LG G6 latest - LG promises a smartphone you can rely on

 LG loves to drip feed us information ahead of its major smartphone releases and it’s no different when it comes to the LG G6.

-The company has revealed yet another teaser, this time to Android Central, emphasising the reliability.
+The company has revealed yet another teaser, this time to Android Central, emphasising the phone's overarching reliability.

 The placard, which is similar to those LG has distributed to other outlets, reads “Reliability.
 Check, Check, Check.”

-What the company is referring to remains to be seen, but it seems certain LG will offer more substantive screen technology, perhaps Gorilla Glass 5.
+What the company is referring to remains to be seen, but it seems certain LG will offer more substantive screen technology, perhaps in the shape of Gorilla Glass 5.

 In a teaser video released in January, the company asked members of the public to share a wish list for their ‘ideal smartphone’